data-apis/dataframe-api/spec/02_use_cases.md

 ## Introduction

-This section discusses the use cases considered for the standard data frame API.
+This section discusses the use cases considered for the standard dataframe API.

 The goals and scope of this API are defined in the [goals](01_purpose_and_scope.html#Goals), and [scope](01_purpose_and_scope.html#Scope) sections.